 Our future revenues and profitability will be adversely affected if U.S. and foreign governmental, private third-party insurers and payors and other third-party payors, including Medicare and Medicaid, do not agree to defray or reimburse the cost of our products to the patients.
 If these entities fail to provide coverage and reimbursement with respect to our products or provide an insufficient level of coverage and reimbursement, our products may be too costly for some patients to afford them and physicians may not prescribe them.
 In addition, limitations on the amount of reimbursement for our products may also reduce our profitability.
 In the United States and some foreign jurisdictions, there have been, and we expect there will continue to be, actions and proposals to control and reduce healthcare costs.
 There have been a number of legislative and regulatory changes and proposed changes regarding the healthcare system that could prevent or delay marketing approval for our product candidates, restrict or regulate post-approval activities and affect our ability to profitably sell any of our products or product candidates for which we obtain marketing approval.
 Government and other third-party payors are also challenging the prices charged for healthcare products and increasingly limiting, and attempting to limit, both coverage and level of reimbursement for prescription drugs.
-On December 27, 2018, the District Court for the District of Columbia invalidated a recent reimbursement formula change under the 340B program.
-The 340B program imposes ceilings on prices that drug manufacturers can charge for medications sold to certain health care facilities.
-It is unclear how this decision could affect covered hospitals who might purchase our products in the future and affect the rates we may charge such facilities for our approved products.
+On December 27, 2018, the District Court for the District of Columbia invalidated a reimbursement formula change under the 340B program, which imposes ceilings on prices that drug manufacturers can charge for medications sold to certain health care facilities.
+CMS altered the reimbursement formula for fiscal years 2018 and 2019, but the court ruled this change was not an "adjustment" that was within the Secretary's discretion to make.
+On May 6, 2019, the district court reiterated that the rate reduction exceeded the Secretary's authority and declared that the rate reduction for 2019 also exceeded the Secretary's authority and remanded the issue to the U.S. Department of Health and Human Services ("HHS") to devise an appropriate remedy.
+On July 10, 2019, the district court entered its final judgment and CMS has filed an appeal.
+It is unclear how this could affect covered hospitals who might purchase